iunn-sh/mark-iv-arc-reactor/README.md

-# Ironman 2 Arc Reactor / Mark IV Arc Reactor
+# Mark IV Arc Reactor

 * A acrylic replica of Ironman 2 Arc reactor
 * Designed using Solidworks